philippabele/developers-guide-to-linux/03_user_and_group_management/020_configure_environments/021_the_local_user_environment.md

 - *.bash_profile* (sometimes *.profile*)
 - *.bashrc*

 Templates for these files can be found in */etc/skel*.
 Everything contained in */etc/skel* will be copied into a newly created users home directory.
 The binary path is defined in this file.
+To alter the template for the user environment, alter the files in */etc/skel*.

 ## .bash_profile
 This file gets executed for login shells.
 In a default configuration it calls *.bashrc*.